 Card counting is a craft that needs mastery.
-Multiple has won a lot of money by gaining an advantage over a house.
+Multiple people has won a lot of money by gaining an advantage over the house.
 Contrary to numerous stories or films you see people being charged for card counting, it is not illegal.
 Most casino operators dislike the act, but there is no state law against card counting.
 This article covers card counting in blackjack, how to do it right, and any other details you need to be a successful card counter.

 Counting Cards in Blackjack